 During the molting stage, a hermit crab will turn white.

-The Journal of Experimental Marine Biology and Ecology explains how hermit crabs molt several times in the first three years of their lives, increasing in size and mass each time they molt.
+The Journal of Experimental Marine Biology and Ecology explains how hermit crabs molt several times in the first 3 years of their lives, increasing in size and mass each time.

-The molting process lasts for several months.
-You must leave your hermit crab alone during this process, or there could be disastrous consequences.
+The molting process lasts several months, and it mustn’t be disturbed.
 During a molt, hermit crabs:

-- Eat and drink more than usual to store fat and water
+- Eating and drinking more than usual to store fat and water.

-Once a hermit crab completes its molt and emerges, it’ll stop being pale or white and return to its original vibrant color.
-This is how you’ll know that your hermit crab’s back to normal.
+Once a hermit crab completes its molt and emerges, it’ll stop being white and return to its vibrant color.

 What Is the Fuzzy White Stuff on My Hermit Crab?

-It may surprise you to know that white mold is a common occurrence in hermit crab tanks.
-It can also affect their shells, making them appear partially white and pale.
+It may surprise you that white mold is common in hermit crab tanks.
+White mold can also affect hermit crab shells, making them appear ash-gray or off-color.

-In most cases, a hermit crab turning white isn’t anything to worry about.
-Depending on a hermit crab’s behavior, it’s most likely molting.
-However, always check for sudden changes and ensure the environment’s clean and sanitary.
+In most cases, a hermit crab turning white is normal.
+Depending on a hermit crab’s behavior, it’s likely molting its exoskeleton.
+Always ensure conditions are optimal and the tank is kept clean.